UP IN THE AIR

 TK bit his lip, then frowned.
-"Now you're just being selfish, Matt," he spoke sternly.
+"Now you're being selfish, Matt," he said sternly.

 Matt looked at his little brother with both shock and anger, but before he could say anything, Joe spoke.
 "We're going to need Metalgarurumon to fight whatever's coming," he said.
 "And for that, we need Imperialdramon."

 "Yeah, c'mon, Matt," Chibomon said, "can't we work together?"